singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 #### 2. Configure Build.
 You'll notice that Netlify detects the Pelican build command to be `pelican content`, but we'll change that to `make publish` instead, while using the `/output` as Dir, as seen in this screen shot:
 ![buildpelican.png](/uploads/buildpelican.png)

+A few notes on the difference between the two commands, though both will work with Netlify.

+The build command `make publish` will generate your site for production using the settings in the `pelicanconf.py` file.
+The *advantage* of this method is that the make command is built into most POSIX systems and won't require installing anything else to be able to use it.
+The problem though is that non-POSIX systems such as Windows don't include make and that it can be a bit of a long-haired affair to do so!
+The `pelican content` command on the other hand, comes with pelican and will generate or re-generate your site with any production specific settings and as such, would probably be the more likely candidate in most cases..

 #### 3. Build Your Site.
 Once you click save, Netlify will step in and take over, while keeping you informed through a live build log, as seen in this screen shot: